Where to find the best burrito in every state, according to Yelp - NewsBreak

 Joliza’s Tacos in Long Beach earned the top spot in California, a state with an especially crowded and competitive burrito market.

-“We think our customers like our burritos, because every component within it … is [so] meticulously prepared individually that when combined, makes it a wonderfully delicious burrito,” Joliza’s Tacos told Nexstar’s KTLA in an email.Highest-rated Asian restaurants in Dayton, according to Tripadvisor
+“We think our customers like our burritos, because every component within it … is [so] meticulously prepared individually that when combined, makes it a wonderfully delicious burrito,” Joliza’s Tacos told Nexstar’s KTLA in an email.Sacramento County Fair returning Memorial Day weekend

 La Victoria in Dallas ranked as No. 1 in Texas.
 The restaurant is famous for its “Zack Attack” breakfast burrito that’s so big, one reviewer said it was the length of her forearm.